barrucadu/lookwhattheshoggothdraggedin.com/posts/izirions-enchiridion.markdown

 date: 2021-06-01
 topic: reviews
 excerpt: |
-    Izirion's Enchiridion is a source book for [glo:west-marches] style play.
-It's written for fifth edition [glo:dnd], but has some guidelines for converting it to [glo:osr] systems.
+    Izirion's Enchiridion is a source book for West Marches style play.
+It's written for fifth edition [abbr:dnd], but has some guidelines for converting it to [abbr:osr] systems.
 Overall, I like it, and have only minor complaints.
 It's worth checking out.
 ---

-[Izirion's Enchiridion of the West Marches][] is a source book for [glo:west-marches] style play, which I kickstarted earlier this year.
+[Izirion's Enchiridion of the West Marches][] is a source book for West Marches style play, which I kickstarted earlier this year.
-It's written for fifth edition [glo:dnd], but has an appendix giving some guidance for using it with [glo:osr] systems.
+It's written for fifth edition [abbr:dnd], but has an appendix giving some guidance for using it with [abbr:osr] systems.

 In addition to the usual rules, setting, and examples, the book has frequent asides explaining *why* something has been designed the way